Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-The full pet policy for pets in the cabin is here and the full baggage rules are here.
+The full pet policy for pets in the cabin is here.

 Bees Airline (Ukraine)